MariusAAROS/responsible-ai-datascience-ipParis.github.io/content/blog/RegMixup.md

 - A model trained with Mixup
 - A model trained with RegMixup

-To do so, we have to possibilities :
+To do so, we have two possibilities :
 - Use the official implementation of RegMixup available on [Francesco Pinto's GitHub](https://github.com/FrancescoPinto/RegMixup).
 - Use the torch-uncertainty library which provides a simple and efficient way to use RegMixup.
 Note, the library is developed by researchers from ENSTA Paris and is available on [GitHub](https://github.com/ENSTA-U2IS-AI/torch-uncertainty).

-In this blog post, we will use the torch-uncertainty library as it is very simple to use and provides a very well implemented version of RegMixup.
+In this blog post, we will use the torch-uncertainty library as it is very simple to use and provides a very well-implemented version of RegMixup.

 #### 3.1.
 Installation